 The U.S. Election Assistance Commission has resources for voters, including voter guides, registration information, voting accessibility, and information for military and overseas voters.

 To be eligible to vote, you must be a U.S. citizen.
 In most states, you must be 18 years old to vote, but some states do allow 17 year olds to vote.
-States also have their own residency requirements to vote.
+States also have their own residency and identification requirements to vote.
 For additional information about state-specific requirements and voter eligibility, contact your state election office.